-Use only specialized low-ESR capacitors intended for switching-regulator applications at 300kHz for the bulk capacitors.
+Use only specialized low-ESR capacitors intended for switching-regulator applications at 1.4MHz for the bulk capacitors.
 In most cases, multiple small-case electrolytic capacitors perform better than a single large-case capacitor.

-The stability requirement on the selection of the output capacitor is that the 'ESR zero' ( $f_Z$ ) be between 1.2kHz and 30kHz.
-This range is set by an internal, single compensation zero at 6kHz.
+The stability requirement on the selection of the output capacitor is that the 'ESR zero', $f_Z$ , be between 2kHz and 50kHz.
+This range is set by an internal, single compensation zero at 10kHz.
 The ESR zero can be a factor of five on either side of the internal zero and still contribute to increased phase margin of the control loop.
-Therefore,
+Therefore, see Equation 14.

-$$C{OUT} = \frac{1}{2\Pi(ESR)(f_Z)}$$ (EQ.14)
+$$C{OUT} = \frac{1}{2\pi (ESR)(f_Z)}$$ (EQ.
+14)